Not Such an Innocent Girl

-"Not Such an Innocent Girl" a song by English singer Victoria Beckham, released as her debut solo single.
+"Not Such an Innocent Girl" is a song by English singer Victoria Beckham, released as her debut solo single.
 It was released on 17 September 2001 as the lead single from her self-titled debut solo album.
 It was the United Kingdom's 163rd-best-seller of the year, peaking at number six on the UK Singles Chart.
-The song was originally recorded by American singer Willa Ford.
-However, her version was only performed live and never officially released.
+Originally recorded by American singer Willa Ford, her own version was only performed live and never officially released.

 Chart performance

 In the United Kingdom, the single faced competition in a hugely hyped supposed 'chart battle' with Kylie Minogue's single "Can't Get You Out of My Head".
 On the chart date of 29 September 2001, "Not Such an Innocent Girl" debuted at number six on the UK Singles Chart with first week sales of 35,000 units, while "Can't Get You Out of My Head" debuted at number one with first week sales of 306,000 units.
 It became the UK's 163rd-best-seller of 2001.
 As of September 2021, "Not Such An Innocent Girl" has sold 93,000 copies in the UK.
+After renewed interest in the song in 2026, the single peaked at number one on both the UK Singles Downloads and UK Singles Sales charts, respectively.